ropg/ezTime/README.md

-# ezTime Documentation
+# ezTime, an Arduino library for all of time <sup>*</sup>

-**ezTime, pronounced "Easy Time", is a very easy to use Arduino time and date library that provides NTP network time lookups, extensive timezone support, formatted time and date strings, millisecond precision and more.**
+**ezTime - pronounced "Easy Time" - is a very easy to use Arduino time and date library that provides NTP network time lookups, extensive timezone support, formatted time and date strings, millisecond precision and more.**

+> &nbsp; * limitations may apply, see "2036 and 2038" chapter

+&nbsp;

 ## A brief history of ezTime

-I was working on M5ez, an interface library to easily make cool-looking programs for the "M5Stack" ESP32 hardware.
+I was working on [M5ez](https://github.com/ropg/M5ez), an interface library to easily make cool-looking programs for the "M5Stack" ESP32 hardware.
 The status bar of that needed to display the time.
+That was all, I swear.
 I figured I would use [Time](https://github.com/PaulStoffregen/Time), Paul Stoffregen's library to do time things on Arduino.
 Then I needed to sync that to an NTP server, so I figured I would use [NTPclient](https://github.com/arduino-libraries/NTPClient), one of the existing NTP client libraries.
 And then I wanted it to show the local time, so I would need some way for the user to set an offset between UTC and local time.

 So far, so good.